TASE for Beginners

 - Clearing transactions in securities traded on the TASE and in the MTS system - a European trading system in which, among other things, government bonds of the State of Israel are traded.

-- Clearing transactions executed outside the TASE and transfers to a custodian.
+- Clearing off-Exchange transactions and transfers to custody.

 - Clearing of creation and redemptions of mutual find units